You love sports. So make it your career.

 Canada has a multi-billion dollar sports industry.
 To excel in it, you need a solid understanding of recreation and the business smarts to develop and deliver successful products or services.

-Whether you dream of working for a major league hockey team, bringing recreational programs to low-income communities, or running your own athletic gear startup, you’re going to need a strong foundation in business.
+Whether you dream of working for a major league hockey team, bringing recreational programs to low-income communities, developing a sports marketing program to attract new audiences, or running your own athletic gear startup, you’re going to need a strong foundation in business.

 Waterloo’s one-of-a-kind degree in Recreation and Sport Business gives you just that.